gennachiaro/phd_proposal/manuscript.md

 *Ar-Ar Dating:*

 Geochronological analyses will be completed at the New Mexico Geochronology Research Laboratory (NMGRL).
-Sanidines will be separated, irradiated, and prepared for analysis using a Thermo Scientific Helix Multicollector.
+Sanidines will be separated, irradiated, and prepared for analysis with a Thermo Scientific Helix Multicollector.
 The analytical capabilities at NMGRL predict that individual analyses will have an age precision of ~20 ka for crystal fragments weighing 0.2 mg.
 With the large, unaltered sanidines present at Ora, this precision can readily test my research questions.

 ## Timeline